Preparing for Kindergarten

 FAQs about preparing for kindergarten

-Parents and caregivers can help prepare for kindergarten by focusing on the social, emotional, and behavioral skills that children will need to succeed in kindergarten and beyond.
-Parents can also help introduce their children to some of the academic skills they’ll learn in kindergarten, such as writing, counting, or identifying shapes and colors.
+Parents and caregivers can help their child prepare by focusing on social, emotional, and behavioral skills to ease the transition into kindergarten.
+Introducing children to some of the academic skills they’ll learn in kindergarten, such as writing, counting, or identifying shapes and colors, will help them feel comfortable and confident.

 Take at home math practice to the next level